McDonald’s Quarter Pounder is an iconic burger loved by many. You can make this tasty hamburger at home with this easy copycat recipe.

 Let’s Talk Beef

-McDonald’s says their restaurants use a mix of chuck, round, and sirloin for their burgers, but your best bet for this recipe is sticking to ground chuck with about 20 percent fat.
+McDonald’s says their restaurants use a mix of chuck, round, and sirloin for the beef patty, but your best bet for this recipe is sticking to ground chuck with about 20 percent fat.

 The higher fat content lets you cook the patties fully without drying them out.
 But, all that juiciness comes with a caveat; there’s going to be a good amount of shrinkage.
 To compensate, start with patties that are a third of a pound, so you wind up with a fully cooked quarter pounder.